nmagroup1/crypto-trust-standard/README.md

 **A unified four-layer safety framework for cryptocurrency projects.**

 > *The tools to prevent crypto scams already exist — separately.
-What doesn't exist is a single enforceable standard that coins must pass before going to market.
-This is that standard.*
+What doesn't exist is a single bundled framework that exchanges can require before listing.
+CTS is our proposed answer to that gap.*

 ---

 ## Overview

-The Crypto Trust Standard (CTS) is an open initiative published and maintained by [NMA Consulting Group](https://nmaconsultinggroup.com) — a verifiable safety framework for cryptocurrency projects that any exchange can adopt and enforce as a listing requirement.
+The Crypto Trust Standard (CTS) is an open framework published by [NMA Consulting Group](https://nmaconsultinggroup.com) — a research-based proposal for a verifiable safety standard that any exchange can choose to adopt as a listing requirement.

-The crypto market loses **$10 billion+ per year** to fraud — not because the blockchain hides it, but because no entity has bundled the available protections into a single enforced standard that exchanges require before listing.
+The crypto market loses **$10 billion+ per year** to fraud — not because the blockchain hides it, but because no one has bundled the available protections into a single framework that exchanges can point to when making listing decisions.

 This repository contains:
 - The full CTS Whitepaper (v1.0)